The LifeFlight Advantage

 Vanderbilt LifeFlight has transported more than 45,000 patients since it began in 1984.
-It provides service via nine helicopters (eight bases and one helicopter serves as backup), one fixed wing aircraft (airplane) and 14 ground ambulances.
-It has kept an accident-free safety record since its inception in 1984.
+It provides service via nine helicopters (eight bases and one helicopter serves as backup), one fixed-wing aircraft (airplane) , and 28 ground ambulances.
 LifeFlight will transport a patient to any medically appropriate hospital.

 All air operations are provided by Air Methods Corporation.
 All medical services are provided by Vanderbilt University Medical Center.

 Vanderbilt LifeFlight is accredited by the Commission on Accreditation of Medical Trauma Systems (CAMTS).
-LifeFlight transports to any medically appropriate hospital and has immediate access to the region's only Level I Trauma Center, Burn Center and Children's Hospital, all at Vanderbilt.
+LifeFlight transports to any medically appropriate hospital and has immediate access to Level I Trauma Center, Burn Center and Children's Hospital, all at Vanderbilt.